Rafaelrodriguesbr/mallware_test/teste.md

 - Make an application vulnerability scanner to validate if there are any vulnerabilities in these images.

-- Save the report to S3
+- Save the vulnerability scanner report in S3

 - Enable cloudtraill and log file validation